commaai/controls_challenge/README.md

 python eval.py --model_path ./models/tinyphysics.onnx --data_path ./data --num_segs 100 --test_controller simple --baseline_controller open

 ```
+There's also a notebook at `experiment.ipynb`, to explore.

 ## TinyPhysics
 This is a "simulated car" that has been trained to mimic a very simple physics model (bicycle model) based simulator, given realistic driving noise.
 It is an autoregressive model similar to [ML Controls Sim](https://blog.comma.ai/096release/#ml-controls-sim) in architecture.
 It's inputs are the car velocity (`v_ego`), forward acceleration (`a_ego`), lateral acceleration due to road roll (`road_lataccel`), current car lateral acceleration (`current_lataccel`) and a steer input (`steer_action`) and predicts the resultant lateral acceleration fo the car.